LinogeFly/hide-unwanted-streams-on-twitch/README.md

 - 1.0.0 First release.
 Only Userscript platfom is supported.

 # Known issues
+- When unblocking a channel on "Channels" page it becomes visible even if a game is blocked.
+It will be hidden as expected after refreshing the page.

 # TODO
 - Add tests for CSS selectors